Our Mission Statement

 - Coordinating all projects, policies, and directives assigned to the City Administrator by the Council.

-City Attorney The City Attorney is elected at-large for a four-year term and serves as legal counsel for the municipal corporation.
+The City Attorney is elected at-large for a four-year term and serves as legal counsel for the municipal corporation.
 The City Attorney’s duties are to: